How to Grow and Care for Geraniums (Pelargonium x hortorum) Indoors

 Temperature and Humidity

-The best temperature for growing Geranium Plant indoors is an average warmth with a minimum of 130C.
+The best temperature for Geranium Plant is an average warmth of 18-270C.
 The cool nights and warm days are necessary to trigger flower buds.
+Keep it away from drafts as the sudden changes in temperatures can cause reddening leaf edges, leaf drop, wilting and reduced growth.

 Potting Soil

 The best soil for Geranium Plant should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for this plant.

 Fertilizer

-Withhold feeding during the cold season as growth is minimal and it can lead to fertilizer burn and eventual death of the plant.
+Feed Geranium Plant with a phosphorous-rich, water-soluble fertilizer every 3-4 weeks during the growing season to enhance flowering.
+Withhold feeding in the cold season as growth is minimal and it can lead to fertilizer burn and eventual death of the plant.

 Repotting